 The Office has been involved with the Linkages Program since 2005 and supports the Linkages Program through staff placements in Indonesia and Australia.

-Following the successful internship program in December 2014, the Office once again hosted two staff from the office of the Ombudsman Republik Indonesia for a one week internship in December 2015.
+The Office hosted three staff from Ombudsman Republik Indonesia for a four day internship in December 2016.
 The interns met with senior Ombudsman staff and received training in the Office’s complaint handling processes.

 Providing Access to the Community

 The Office provides a range of information and services to assist specific groups, and the public more generally, to understand the role of the Ombudsman and the complaint process.
 Many people find the Office’s enquiry service and complaint clinics held during regional visits assist them to make their complaint.
 Other initiatives in 2016-17 include:

 - Regular updating and simplification of the Ombudsman’s publications and website to provide easy access to information for people wishing to make a complaint and those undertaking the complaint process;